tomusborne/generateblocks/readme.txt

 * Feature: Button block show text in List View
 * Feature: Image block show alt/title in List View
 * Feature: Add Block Label option to label Container, Query Loop, and Grid blocks in List View
+* Feature: Only show one dimension field if synced
 * Fix: Color and Background panels are visible/accessible on responsive views
 * Fix: Template lock system not applying to inner blocks
 * Fix: Button with dynamic content not displaying the aria-label